nitishgarg2002/assessment-Flutter/README.md

    Your app is now running on your physical device or emulator.
 Open the `lib` directory in Android Studio itself and edit `*.dart` files.
 Hot Reload your changes, and the app will update in real time!

-At this point, you’ve got the fully functional Covid19-Vijay App running.
+At this point, you’ve got the fully functional News App running.
 For additional information on how you can customize your Flutter Apps, see [Google Codelabs](https://codelabs.developers.google.com/codelabs/flutter/) and [HackerNoon Guide](https://hackernoon.com/making-the-most-of-flutter-from-basics-to-customization-433171581d01).

 ## :blue_heart: Thanks